-Our goal is to make skits available to you – either as free downloads or for purchase.
+For years, we have written original skits to accompany our retreats and events.
+These skits are being made skits available to you – either as free downloads or for purchase.
 All skits downloaded from RetreatinaBag.net are for your non-commercial use.
 Limited permission is granted for reproduction of all skit scripts.
 We want them to be used!

 Why should you use skits?
 A skit has more than just entertainment value.
 While they can be fun, our skits are written to “pack a punch” and reinforce the spiritual theme in a visual context.
 Scripture is incorporated into the dialogue and narration as much as possible.
 We have four different categories of skits, which are described below.